-CityU has exchange links with more than 330 partners worldwide, with universities in Europe, North and South America, Australia and the Asia-Pacific region.
+CityU has exchange links with more than 330 partners worldwide.
 Last year, we welcomed more than 800 overseas students to CityU for exchange study.

 The University welcomes applications from exchange students.
 Before you apply, please check with your home institution to see whether CityU is one of its exchange partners.